tsedio/tsed/docs/docs/converters.md

 }
 ```
-> By default, the Converters service is configured on the `strict` mode.
+> By default, the Converters service is configured on `strict` mode.

 #### ModelStrict